Ivan Geshev: Personal views

-In a wide-ranging interview, Geshev saw the decision to keep churches open to the public for Easter in the midst of the COVID–19 pandemic in Bulgaria as a "sign from God that things will be all right for us [Bulgarians]."
+In a wide-ranging interview, Geshev saw the decision to keep churches open to the public for Easter in the midst of the COVID-19 pandemic in Bulgaria as a "sign from God that things will be all right for us [Bulgarians]."
 He went on to question the faith of other Orthodox churches that closed down services to the public, and described opposition to the decision in the country as an "anarcho-liberal circle which doesn't like anything Bulgarian or national."
 Geshev also cited the "anarcho-liberal" reaction following his nomination as a driving force to continue with the process.
 He revealed his personal philosophy is that "one is not a bad person for doing bad things but for enjoying them," and that he sees himself "as an instrument in the hands of God."
-The Chief Prosecutor attempted to allay fears of an economic crash by sharing he has read that, if need be, the population could be fed fish for a year without any import.
+He attempted to allay fears of an economic crash by sharing he has read that, if need be, the population could be fed fish for a year without any import.